 - Distribute (import, export, or traffic)

-- Possess with intent to manufacture, distribute (import, export, or traffic), or dispense
+- Possess or manufacture with the intent to distribute (import, export, or traffic) or dispense

 - Attempt or conspire to do any of the above